DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Related Work

-Carion \etal ~\cite{carion2020end} proposed an end-to-end object detector based on Transformers ~\cite{vaswani2017attention} named DETR (DEtection TRansformer) without using anchors.
+Carion \etal~\cite{carion2020end} proposed an end-to-end object detector based on Transformers ~\cite{vaswani2017attention} named DETR (DEtection TRansformer) without using anchors.
 While DETR achieves comparable results with Faster-RCNN \cite{ren2015faster}, its training suffers severely from the slow convergence problem --- it needs $500$ epochs of training to obtain a good performance.

-Many recent works have attempted to speedup the training process of DETR.
-Some find the cross attention of Transformer decoders in DETR inefficient and make improvement from different ways.
-For example, Dai \etal ~\cite{Dai_2021_ICCV} designed a dynamic decoder that can focus on regions of intersts from a coarse-to-fine manner and lower the learning difficulty.
-Sun \etal ~\cite{sun2020rethinking} discarded the Transformer decoder and proposed an encoder only DETR.
+Many recent works have attempted to speed up the training process of DETR.
+Some find the cross attention of Transformer decoders in DETR inefficient and make improvements in different ways.
+For example, Dai \etal ~\cite{Dai_2021_ICCV} designed a dynamic decoder that can focus on regions of interest in a coarse-to-fine manner and lower the learning difficulty.
+Sun \etal ~\cite{sun2020rethinking} discarded the Transformer decoder and proposed an encoder-only DETR.
 Another series of works make improvements in decoder queries.
-Zhu \etal ~\cite{zhu2020deformable} designed an attention module that only attend to some sampling points around a reference point.
+Zhu \etal ~\cite{zhu2020deformable} designed an attention module that only attends to some sampling points around a reference point.
 Meng et al.~\cite{meng2021conditional} decoupled each decoder query into a content part and a position part and only utilized the content-to-content and position-to-position terms in the cross-attention formulation.
 Yao \etal ~\cite{yao2021efficient} utilized a Region Proposal Network (RPN) to propose top-$K$ anchor points.
-DAB-DETR ~\cite{liu2022dabdetr} uses $4$-D box coordinates as queries and updates boxes layer-by-layer in a cascade manner.
+DAB-DETR ~\cite{liu2022dabdetr} uses $4$-D box coordinates as queries and updates boxes layer by layer in a cascade manner.

-Despite all the progress, none of them treats bipartite graph matching used in the Hungarian loss as a main reason for slow convergence.
-Sun \etal ~\cite{sun2020rethinking} analyzed the impact of Hungarian loss by using a pre-trained DETR as a teacher to provide the ground-truth label assignment for a student model and train the student model.
+Despite all the progress, none of them treats bipartite graph matching used in the Hungarian loss as the main reason for slow convergence.
+Sun \etal ~\cite{sun2020rethinking} analyzed the impact of Hungarian loss by using a pre-trained DETR as a teacher to provide the GT label assignment for a student model and train the student model.
 They found that the label assignment only helps the convergence in the early stage of training but does not influence the final performance significantly.
-Therefore, they concluded that the Hungarian loss is not a main reason for slow convergence.
+Therefore, they concluded that the Hungarian loss is not the main reason for the slow convergence.
 In this work, we give a different analysis with an effective solution that leads to a different conclusion.